CHAPTER 1: Basic Principles in Neuroanatomy

 VENTRICULAR SYSTEM OF THE BRAIN

-The ventricular system of the brain is comprised by four internal cavities that communicate with each other.
-These cavities include two lateral ventricles along with one third and one fourth ventricle, each capable of producing and secreting cerebrospinal (CSF) fluid within the brain and the spinal cord area.
-The presence of ependymal cells in a structure that lies within each ventricular cavity, the choroid plexus, is responsible for nourishing the brain with the produced CSF-derived electrolytes.
-The left and right ventricles delivers CSF to the third ventricle through the interventricular foramina, whereas the third ventricle delivers CSF to the fourth ventricle through the cerebral aqueduct area.
-In the midline, above and below the fourth ventricle, a lateral and median apertures open into the subarachnoid space that enables the passage of CSF from the fourth ventricle to the spinal cord and the subarachnoid space at the base of the brain to drain into the sagittal venous system (Figure 18).
+The brain’s ventricular system consists of four internal cavities that are interconnected.
+These include two lateral ventricles, along with the third and fourth ventricles.
+Each of these cavities produces and secretes cerebrospinal fluid (CSF) for the brain and spinal cord.
+The choroid plexus, located within each ventricular cavity and composed of ependymal cells, is responsible for producing CSF and providing the brain with essential electrolytes.
+The left and right lateral ventricles deliver CSF to the third ventricle through the interventricular foramina, while the third ventricle sends CSF to the fourth ventricle through the cerebral aqueduct.
+At the midline, above and below the fourth ventricle, the lateral and median apertures open into the subarachnoid space, allowing CSF to flow from the fourth ventricle into the spinal cord and the subarachnoid space at the base of the brain.
+From there, it drains into the sagittal venous system (Figure 18).

 Overview: Gross Anatomy of Internal Brain Structures